 Apprenticeship Tax (TA) and Additional Contribution to Apprenticeship (CSA)

 The apprenticeship tax (TA) is intended to finance apprenticeships and technological and vocational training.
 It is calculated on the basis of the remuneration paid by the company to its employees.
-The additional contribution to apprenticeship (APF) is owed by the companies of more than 250 employees.
+It is declared by the company in the registered social declaration (DSN).
+The Additional Apprenticeship Contribution (CSA) is payable in addition to the TA by companies with more than 250 employees.
 It aims to encourage the employment of alternates in large companies.

-The apprenticeship tax TA: titleContent individual business business is due by any GIE: titleContent engaged in a commercial, craft or industrial activity.
+Individual business business The apprenticeship tax (TA) is due by any GIE: titleContent engaged in a commercial, craft or industrial activity.

 The company must have an establishment in France.